hiejulia/Data-pipeline-project/README.md

     - Kafka source to consume the iot-data topic
     - a file sink to store the data into a Parquet file

+### Spark SQL
+- cache data to improve performance of streaming application
+- Spark Session concurrently with the running Spark Streaming job
+- Join optimization
+- broadcast optimization with an outer join